 Every other Friday of the semester the class I will assign an original research article to review (the completed summary is due one week from the date of assignment).
 The article will outline a major research theme for the upcoming lecture week and will serve to facilitate class discussion.
 As part of this reading, you will be responsible for completing a two-page written summary of the article (Note: your write-up will not exceed a two-page specification).
 The format of the write-up will entail double-spacing with margins set at one-inch and will include Times New Roman 12 point font and will be double-sided (i.e., you can hand in a SINGLE sheet of paper).
 Your written summary will discuss not only major findings from the assigned work (i.e., methodology/technique/theoretical implications) but also address other work that has direct bearing on the assigned topic area (i.e., you will have to complete additional readings to supplement your knowledge).
 Moreover, your written summary will be succinct and clear and demonstrate an advanced understanding of the extant topic area.
-As such. summaries will be graded for the effectiveness and efficiency of writing (50% of grade) and for demonstrating competence in the topic area (50% of grade).
+As such, summaries will be graded for the effectiveness and efficiency of writing (50% of grade) and for demonstrating competence in the topic area (50% of grade).
 Please be aware that any summary in which only a cursory attempt is provided at writing and/or understanding the content area will be given a grade of zero.
 In a nutshell, significant effort is expected in the completion of this section of the course.
 The topic and specific readings will be assigned on a basis of overall class flow.
-The specific due dates for each assignment will be specified in class.
+The tentative dates that articles will be assigned are September 14, September 28, and November 16.